California Court Records

 How Can I Find a Lost Traffic Ticket in California?

 Another way to find a lost ticket is to visit the city or county police department where the ticket was issued.
 All police or sheriff departments should keep paper, and electronic copies of the ticket’s as part of police reports, mostly if the ticket was issued in association with a crash.
-Most county websites have links to the police or sheriff department.
+Most county websites have links to the police or sheriff's department.
 Visit the county website of interest for more information.

 How Long Does a Traffic Ticket Stay on Your Record in California?